SteveJustin1963/tec-KB/README.md

 # tec-KB
-Welcome to the tec-KB wiki!
+Experimenting with keyboards on the TEC-1

 ## Abstract
-The TEC1 has enjoyed many keytops such as
+The TEC-1 has enjoyed many keytops such as
 ![](https://github.com/SteveJustin1963/tec-KB/blob/master/pics/kb-fun.png)

 now to try
 ![](https://github.com/SteveJustin1963/tec-KB/blob/master/pics/tec-1%20kb.png)

 ## Introduction
-The tec-1 enjoys a proud frugal kb that achieves a lot with so little.
-The fact that its home hacked and often falling apart with its dirty key tops adds to its retro patina appeal.
-Any use of weird key switches and cheap plastic shapes all the better.
-Now to explore and explore and expand this design/
+The TEC-1 enjoys a proud frugal integrated hex kb that achieves a lot with so little.
+Most have fallen to the ravages of time with cracked, faded, falling dirty key tops just adds to its nice retro patina appeal.
+New keys and tops have come for a face lift, even Klingon has been tried albeit useless. including weird key switches and cheap plastic shapes all the better.
+Now to explore and explore and expand this design

 ## Literature Review
 https://www.tindie.com/products/arturo182/bb-q10-keyboard-pmod/?fbclid=IwAR1t-W0DrUagAI4YKQwu2w6RRxsA_6cYkzKNg-HH21vqRzOpqBbhDFmOmjw
 https://blog.tindie.com/2018/08/blackberry-q10-kb-prototyping-breadboard/